Managed Risk

 When Stripe manages risk for connected accounts, we monitor risk signals, apply risk interventions in response to observed signals, and seek to recover negative balances.
 You aren’t liable for unrecoverable negative balances on your connected accounts.

-Stripe Managed Risk has three core components:
+Managed Risk uses the following core components:

 - Screening and detection